thycotic-ps/thycotic.secretserver/docs/collections/_docs/01-authentication.md

 # Windows Integrated Authentication (IWA)

-In order to utilize Windows Authentication with Secret Server your administrator will need to go through [configuring Webservers to support IWA](https://docs.thycotic.com/ss/10.9.0/api-scripting/webservice-iwa-powershell/index.md).
+To utilize Windows Authentication with Secret Server, your administrator will need to go through [configuring Webservers to support IWA](https://docs.thycotic.com/ss/10.9.0/api-scripting/webservice-iwa-powershell/index.md).

-As of **version `0.30.0`**, Windows Authentication can be utilized with the module.
-A parameter was added to `New-TssSession` as `-UseWindowsAuth`.
+As of **version `0.30.0`**, Windows Authentication is supported with the module.
+A parameter, `-UseWindowsAuth` is available in `New-TssSession`.
 See examples of this use via the command help [New-TssSession](/thycotic.secretserver/commands/New-TssSession).

 # OAuth2 Authentication

 `New-TssSession` is used to request an OAuth token to Secret Server.
 On successful authentication, the function returns an object with type: `TssSession`.
-Capturing this object into a variable and providing to functions in the module is required for authenticating.
+Capturing this object into a variable and providing functions in the module is required for authenticating.

 The mandatory parameters: